jamesr1775/Sorting-Visualiser/Testing.md

 - When an algorithm is selected the start sorting button starts the sorting and visualisation animations.
 The button then changes to a pause button.
 - While a sorting algorithm is running the pause button is present and pauses the current sorting if clicked.
 - Changing the speed slider while paused and starting the algorithm again does increase/ decrease the animation speed.
+- Tested rapidly clicking start/pause button and it behaved as expected.
+- When the sorting animations are playing the buttons are disabled except for the pause button so glitches when the speed and generate bars button do not occur.
+- Tested that when the chart is in a sorted state, the start button remains as a start button and does not change to pause and disable the other buttons.
+- Tested that when the algorithm finishes sorting the last timeout enables the buttons and changes the button from a pause button back to a start button.
     <div><br/></div>
     <div align="center">
     <img src="/assets/images/start-stop.gif" alt="Testing Bar Chart">